nicolasff/river/README.md

 5 - The call to `/subscribe` returns, with the data published in the channel.

 ### Notes
-* /meta/connect takes 2 more (optional) parameters:
+* /meta/connect takes 3 more (optional) parameters:
     * `keep`: Use HTTP streaming or close connection after every push (value=`0` or `1`, defaults to `1`)
     * `seq`: Stream messages from a the sequence number up.
 Example: If 1000 messages have been sent, `seq=990` will push 10 messages.
 This parameter still observes `keep`.
+    * `callback`: function name for a JSONP callback.

-→ That's it for the proof of concept!
+→ That’s it for the proof of concept!

 #### TODO
 * Complete iframe page.
+* Add URL that can be loaded using a <script> tag.
-* Add JSONP callback parameter.
+* Add syslog support.
 * Add support for HTML5 WebSockets
 * Lots of cleanup code.
-* Prepare a better demo.